bpiyush/rotation-equivariant-lfm/README.md

 ```bash
 sbatch jobscripts/inference_r2d2_on_hpatches.job
 ```
+This will run inference, generate outputs and save them to the folder:
+`~/outputs/rotation-equivariant-lfm/hpatches/r2d2_WASF_N16`.
+Depending on your checkpoint name, it will create a new folder for a new checkpoint.

+The output shall have 1 folder per image sequence in HPatches, for e.g., `v_home`.
+Each folder shall contain the following files:

+* `1_rotation_R.npy`: the predicted keypoint locations and descriptor vectors for the source image.
+* `t_rotation_R.npy`: the predicted keypoint locations and descriptor vectors for the target image with index `t` and rotation `R`, $\forall t \in \{2, 3, 4, 5, 6\}, R \in \{0, 15, 30, .., 345, 360\}$.

 Note that in the jobscript, we have set the default checkpoint path to the R2D2 checkpoint.
 To run inference for SO(2) model, change the `ckpt` variable in `jobscripts/inference_r2d2_on_hpatches.job` to `ckpt=trained_models/finalmodelSO2_epoch_17_4x16_1x32_1x64_2x128.pt`.
 Then, run